fishersp/gpt1/README.md

    ```

 The bot listens for messages and replies using ChatGPT.
 Each chat maintains its own history so the responses stay in context.

+## Troubleshooting
+If you see a `SyntaxError` mentioning lines like `index 000000...` when running `bot.py`,
+you may have copied diff markers instead of the actual code.
+Download the raw
+`bot.py` file from this repository to avoid that issue.